AdaCore/gnatstudio/docs/users_guide/extending.rst

   *Default builder*
     The default builder to be used by GPS.

-    * `Gprbuild` to use *gprbuild* for multi-language projects and *gnatmake* for Ada-only projects.
+    * `Auto` to use *gnatmake* for Ada-only projects and *gprbuild* otherwise (for multi-language and non Ada projects).

-    * `Gprmake` to use *gprmake* (old, deprecated builder) for multi-language projects.

-    * `Gnatmake` to always use *gnatmake* for builds.
+    * `Gnatmake` to always use *gnatmake* for builds, even for projects that contain other sources.
+This will disable support for building non Ada projects.

-    * `Gprbuild_Always` to always use *gprbuild* for builds.
+    * `Gprbuild` to always use *gprbuild* for builds, even for Ada only projects.

-    `Always_Remove` means that the code will be removed by GPS.
-    `Always_Comment` means that the code will always be commented out.
-    `Propose_Both_Choices` will propose a menu with both choices.

-    By default, `gprbuild` will be used.
-Alternatively, its prototype `gprmake` can be selected to help the transition, although we do not recommend it at this stage.

-    Finally, if you want to force the use of gnatmake, even for projects that contain other sources, you can use the `gnatmake` setting.
-Note that Gnatmake will only consider Ada files.

   *Jump to first location*
     .. index:: location